hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/hello-type-resolution.md

 This guide runs a Spring Boot project with Maven and an H2 in-memory database.
 It shows the details on how the data types are decided for your app when queryinh tables, views, native queries, and LiveSQL queries.

-It demonstrates all 11 type solver cases described in [Type Resolution Mechanics](./type-resolution-mechanics.md).
+It demonstrates all 11 type resolution cases described in [Type Resolution Mechanics](./type-resolution-mechanics.md).

 You'll need: